 The on-site Kids Club is called The Cool Zone.
 Kid rated it highly!
 It is divided into separate areas for babies (0 – 3yrs), kids 3-10 years and a teenager zone.
 As it was low season during our visit, however, they were all grouped together.

 A daily schedule of activities was posted outside each day however this served only as a rough guide it seemed.
-The schedule was not fulfilled as described each day and this was very frustrating for the kid who was very excited about some of the activities that were postponed by several days.
+The schedule was not fulfilled as described or postponed during our first stay.
 On our second visit, this was not an issue as they stuck to the schedule.
 The kids got to cook a few times

 The toddler absolutely loved it!
 There was a ball-pit, heaps of toddler toys and a really great climbing frame with slides and another area with guns that shot out plastic balls.
 For a kid who is obsessed with balls – he was literally in ball bliss!